wildlyinaccurate/plait/README.md

 In Plait, an app is composed of one or more encapsulated components.
 Each component implements `view`, which renders the component with a given state; `update`, which updates the state based on a given action; and `init`, which provides the initial state.

+State is implemented as an immutable Map, and is contained & managed with [redux](https://github.com/rackt/redux).
 Components render their views with [virtual-dom](https://github.com/Matt-Esch/virtual-dom), with DOM events being transparently handled by [dom-delegator](https://github.com/Raynos/dom-delegator).

-State is implemented as an immutable Map, and is contained & managed with [redux](https://github.com/rackt/redux).
+> **Note:** It's possible to write views in JSX and compile them to JS using [jsx-transform](https://github.com/alexmingoia/jsx-transform) with `factory: 'h'`.
+See below for an example.

 ## An Example Application